UiL-OTS-labs/jspsych-spr-mw/README.md

 ## A self paced reading with moving window experiment using jsPsych
 This is a small boilerplate experiment for Self Paced Reading (SPR) with a moving window.
 Participants read sentences consisting of lines.
-Single words or groups of words are revealed when press a key(space-bar).
+Single words or groups of words are revealed when participants press a key (space-bar).
 An occasional question is asked to see whether they comprehend the text they have been reading.